What to include in a corporate plan

 The corporate plan should provide sufficient information to enable a reader to understand how the subsidiaries are expected to contribute to the achievement of the entity’s purposes (for example, through linking the functions of the subsidiaries to the purposes of the entity).

-There are some cases where a subsidiary no longer contributes to the achievement of the entities purposes, for example where a subsidiary is dormant.
+There are some cases where a subsidiary no longer contributes to the achievement of the entity's purposes, for example where a subsidiary is dormant.
 In such cases this should be explained in the corporate plan.

 The PGPA Act provides a definition of subsidiary that incorporates the concepts of control outlined in AASB 10 Consolidated Financial Statements and the Corporations Act 2001To check if an entity has subsidiaries refer to the Australian Government Organisation Register (AGOR) and reference the ‘Other boards and structures’ section for the entity.